Learning how to write a book for the first time is a challenge, but you can easily become an author.

 - What’s the big idea behind my book?

-- How is my book different to everything else that’s out there?
+- How is my book different from other titles?

-- Why should people spend their money (or time) reading my book?
+- Why should people spend their money (or time) reading my work?

 - What can I offer that no one else can?

 Nobody has to read your answers, so be honest.
 They’ll help you write a more concise first draft.
 Free writing can help with this step too.
 Unless you’re writing fiction or literary nonfiction, craft a positioning statement for your book that describes it in one sentence.

 My book helps ________________ who ________________ get ________________.